 The internal acoustic canal (IAC), also known as the internal auditory canal or meatus (IAM), is a bony canal within the petrous portion of the temporal bone that transmits nerves and vessels from within the posterior cranial fossa to the auditory and vestibular apparatus.

-There are five nerves that run through the IAM:
+There are five nerves that run through the IAC:

-Their position is most constant in the lateral portion of the meatus which is anatomically divided by the falciform crescent.
+Their position is most constant in the lateral portion of the meatus which is anatomically divided by the falciform crest.
 This horizontal ridge divides the canal into superior and inferior portions:

 See mnemonic for the position of the nerves in the IAC.